-No plan to house hundreds of people living in tents on Vancouver's Hastings Street, say advocates | CBC News
+No plan to house people living in tents in Vancouver's Downtown Eastside, say advocates | CBC News

 Earlier this year, the City of Vancouver announced that the Balmoral hotel would be demolished over a period of several months due to serious health and safety concerns throughout the building.

-With files from Lien Yeung
+With files from Lien Yeung and The Canadian Press